JenhaniChedli/JenhaniChedli/README.md

-👋 Hi, I’m @Jenhani_Chedli
+👋 Hi, I’m @Jenhani_Chedli <br />
-👀 I'm interested in web Development
+👀 I'm interested in web Development <br />
-🌱 I’m a Full Stack Web Developer (Angular-SpringBoot) 💞️ I’m looking to collaborate on new projects and I am searching for freelance opportunities 📫 I can be reached via email chedlijenhani@gmail.com or by cell phone on +216 2à 410 944
+🌱 I’m a Full Stack Web Developer  <br />
+💞️ I’m looking to collaborate on new projects and I am searching for freelance opportunities <br />
+📫 I can be reached via email chedlijenhani@gmail.com or by cell phone on +216 2à 410 944 <br />
 <!--
 **JenhaniChedli/JenhaniChedli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.